Categories > Books > Harry Potter > A Horcrux’s Fate

 Harry clung to him for balance, humiliated by the weakness in his limbs.
 His cheeks burnt with shame.
 “Sorry… I just… I don’t know what’s happening.”

 Across the room, Ron and Hermione had sat down again, silent now.
-Hermione’s fingers were knotted tightly in her lap.
+Hermione’s fingers knotted tightly in her lap.
 She’d spent the war fixing what others broke.
 This time she couldn’t, and Ron’s foot tapped restlessly against the floor.
 They watched him too closely, too carefully.

 Mrs Weasley knelt at his side, pressing a cool hand to his forehead.
 Her brow furrowed instantly.